Achievable logoAchievable logo

 Commercial Crime Insurance

-Crime policies include generic definitions that identify the types of crime covered.
-Various forms of crime are defined in personal or commercial lines contracts.
-Some of the more common definitions include:
+Crime policies use standard definitions to describe the types of crime a policy may cover.
+You’ll see these definitions in both personal and commercial insurance contracts.
+Some of the most common definitions include:

 Theft

-This is simply a broad term describing the pilfering of property without the owner’s consent.
-Theft is a wide-encompassing term that includes all forms of dishonestly taking property.
+• Theft is a broad term for taking property without the owner’s consent.
+It’s an umbrella term that includes many dishonest acts involving property.

 Burglary

-This is a type of theft that involves the illegal taking of property by one party from another with no person to person encounter.
-It concerns property that has been stolen.
-To qualify as a burglary, the burglar must leave signs of a forcible entry.
-Burglaries generally take place when a business is closed.
+• Burglary is a type of theft involving the illegal taking of property with no person-to-person encounter.
+To qualify as burglary, there must be visible signs of forcible entry.
+Burglary often occurs when a business is closed.

 Robbery